 If you, don’t want to take the extra step to pure cream cheese icing heaven, then you can use this cream cheese buttercream recipe but otherwise, please read on.

-- Creamy Cream Cheese Icing – you could swap it for this standard cream cheese buttercream recipe
+- Ermine cream cheese frosting: you can leave it off completey or swap it for this standard cream cheese buttercream recipe

 Yes, you can make these brownies ahead and they will even freeze perfectly.